Press Release: Greenbelt Foundation Report Highlights Natural Infrastructure As Valuable Economic Tool For Ontario

 According to a report by the Federation of Canadian Municipalities and the Insurance Bureau of Canada, money spent on natural infrastructure provides a 6:1 return-on-investment.

-Aug 18, 2020 • News , Climate Resilience
+Aug 18, 2020 • Climate Resilience , News

 GREENBELT FOUNDATION REPORT HIGHLIGHTS NATURAL INFRASTRUCTURE AS VALUABLE ECONOMIC TOOL FOR ONTARIO